hpe-container-platform-community/learn-kubedirector/docs/lab/advanced.md

 title: Advanced Usage
 ---

+This section is optional.

-## Change spec of virtual machine
+## Change VM CPU and Memory

-You can upload the cpus and memory allocated to your VM by providing extra configuration in your Vagrantfile:
+You can change the cpus and memory allocated to your VM by providing extra configuration in your Vagrantfile:

 ```ruby
 config.vm.provider "virtualbox" do |v|